michaelwp/michaelwp/README.md

 ## Michael WP

 ### About Me
-I am a seasoned software engineer, specializing in full-stack development using React.js, Node.js, and Go.
+I am a software engineer, specializing in full-stack development using React.js, Node.js, and Go.

 My diverse background includes roles in software development, IT support, and consulting.

 contact [me[at]michaelputong.com](mailto:me@michaelputong.com)